-There will be many changes happening in your body as it deals with all of the pregnancy hormones, with one of these also being changes to your skin.
-These changes can include:
+There will be many changes happening in your body as it deals with all of the pregnancy hormones and as your baby grows.
+The changes you may see in your skin include:

 - Stretch marks

 - Dry skin

 - Increased sensitivity

 - Excess sebum which is an oily substance secreted by your sebaceous glands, which can lead to increased acne